1973 Nobel Peace Prize

-The 1973 Nobel Peace Prize was awarded jointly to United States Secretary of State Henry Kissinger and Worker's Party of Vietnam Politburo representative Lê Đức Thọ "for jointly having negotiated a cease fire in Vietnam in 1973."
+The 1973 Nobel Peace Prize was awarded jointly to United States secretary of state Henry Kissinger and Worker's Party of Vietnam Politburo representative Lê Đức Thọ "for jointly having negotiated a cease fire in Vietnam in 1973."
 Thọ declined to accept the prize, and Kissinger accepted in absentia as he did not want to be targeted by anti-war protestors at the event.
 Kissinger later tried to return the award, but the committee declined his offer.

 The 1973 Nobel Peace Prize is often cited as one of, if not the most, controversial in the history of the award.
-Two members of the Norwegian Nobel Committee resigned in protest, The New York Times referred to it as the "Nobel War Prize", and Tom Lehrer stated that "political satire became obsolete".
+Two members of the Norwegian Nobel Committee resigned in protest, The New York Times referred to it as the "Nobel War Prize", and Tom Lehrer stated, "Political satire became obsolete when Henry Kissinger was awarded the Nobel Peace Prize".

 Award

 Background

 Henry Kissinger and Lê Đức Thọ had respectively been the United States and North Vietnamese representatives at discussions beginning in 1968 in Paris, France which aimed to put an end to the Vietnam War.
 On 26 October 1972, Kissinger held a press conference in Washington, D.C. in which he declared, "Peace is at hand."
 On 27 January 1973, the Paris Peace Accords were signed.
 Under the agreement, direct American intervention in the conflict was ended and the remaining U.S. troops were to be withdrawn from Vietnam in exchange for a ceasefire and the cessation of conflict between North and South Vietnam.
 However, the agreement was not ratified by the United States Senate, and fighting restarted before American soldiers left the country.
 Additionally, South Vietnam had not been consulted on the terms of the agreement, and in fact had not even been informed that negotiations had resumed.
 The South Vietnamese government subsequently refused to accept the accords, and North and South Vietnamese forces both frequently broke the terms of the agreement.